pabloinsente/sf_for_beh_ss/README.md

-# Introducing software development best practices for the behavioral and social sciences
+# Introducing software development best practices for research in the behavioral and social sciences

 **Author**: Pablo Caceres
 **Contact**: pcaceres@wisc.edu